aaronangle/primo_website/blog/_posts/2025-11-05-epdm-vs-nitrile-vs-silicone.md

 ## Primo Rubber Co.
 Can Help You Choose the Perfect Material

 At **Primo Rubber Co.**, we work with a wide variety of rubber compounds — including EPDM, Nitrile, Silicone, and more — to ensure every part meets your performance requirements.
-Our experience in material selection and molding allows us to guide customers toward the best rubber for their unique application, from prototypes to full-scale production.
+Our experience in material selection and molding allows us to guide customers toward the best rubber for their unique application, from prototypes to full-scale production. [**Contact Primo Rubber Co. today**](/#Contact) to learn more about our custom rubber molding capabilities and material options.